Moving to New Zealand from Australia

 By comparison, Auckland was rather further down the rankings at 81st and Wellington even less expensive at 101st.

-Other Australian cities also featured on Mercer's list; Melbourne came in at 46th, Perth 50th, Canberra & Brisbane ranked equal 71st, and Brisbane 96th.
+Other Australian cities also featured on Mercer's list; Melbourne came in at 58th, Perth 61th, and Brisbane 84th.

 If you are eligible for the Australian aged-pension, you can claim this in New Zealand as part of the Social Security Agreement between the two countries.
 The agreement also allows you to add together your periods of Working Age residence in Australia and New Zealand, so you can meet the minimum requirements for the payment.